tsobe/lobiani/README.md

 # Domain model
 Disclaimer: I don't have a practical experience in the eCommerce domain, so model described here may seem utterly inadequate.
-However for the exercise purpose, I believe it should be fine.
+However for the sake of this exercise, I believe it should be fine.

 ## Bounded contexts
 - Inventory - managing stock levels